IndomieGorengSatu/Mie/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## How do you get a baby alien to sleep?
+You rocket.